AlternativeFFFF/Alt-F4/_drafts/request_a_train.md

 Third, the Refueler mode combined with the depot bypass feature allows trains to be constantly on the move and only stop for fuel when they run low, which significantly reduces the number of trains needed to supply a base.

-{% include image.html src='https://media.alt-f4.blog/ALTF4/64/Cybersyn-signals.jpg' alt='Project Cybersyn's signals' caption='Project Cybersyn's signals' %}
+{% include image.html src='https://media.alt-f4.blog/ALTF4/64/Cybersyn-signals.jpg' alt='Project Cybersyn’s signals' caption='Project Cybersyn’s signals' %}

 Project Cybersyn adds a total of three signals, making for a simpler overall system.
 While it retains the requester threshold, priority, and locked slots signals (which are identical in function to the ones from LTN), many of the other signals, including the 'provide threshold' signals, are removed entirely.